bdurand/super_settings/README.md

   config.controller.superclass = Admin::BaseController

   # Add additional code to the controller.
 In this case we are adding code to ensure only
-  # admins can access the functionality.
+  # admins can access the functionality and changing the layout to use one defined by the application.
   config.controller.enhance do
+    self.layout = "admin"

     before_action do
       require_admin
     end